machal/cssmine-content/css3-font-face.md

 ### WOFF Is Our Future

-In a few years, or months for that matter, WOFF format will be the only thing we will need:
+In a few years, or months for that matter, the WOFF format will be the only thing we will need:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 @font-face {